extremenetworks/ExtremeScripting/Cloud_IQ/REST_Clients/BssidLister/README.md

 ## Source

 The original project is [hosted at GitLab](https://gitlab.com/rbrt-weiler/xiq-rest-bssidlister-go), with a [copy over at GitHub](https://github.com/rbrt-weiler/xiq-rest-bssidlister-go) for the folks over there.

+## Support

+_The software is provided as-is.
+There is no obligation to provide maintenance, support, updates, enhancements or modifications.
+Any support provided by [Extreme Networks](http://www.extremenetworks.com/) or [the original author](https://robert.weiler.one/) is at its sole discretion._